4d/go-mobile/docs/project-definition/actions.md

 }
 ```

-- **Dynamic** choice lists based on datasource.
+- **Dynamic** choice lists based on datasource (choices depending on the database content).
 This method enables you to get data very fast by filling a form field using helper modules.
 Not only will your lists be directly accessible from your mobile app, they will also be constantly updated.
 The manifest.json file is composed of the following elements:

 ||Type|Description||||
 |---|---|---|---|---|---|